fishcakez/sbroker/README.md

 Introduction
 ------------

-Sojourn Broker is an alternative to traditional pooling approaches that focuses on the queues involved.
+Sojourn Broker is an alternative to traditional pooling approaches, it focuses on the queues involved.
 Both clients and workers are explicitly enqueued into the relevant queues and a match occurs once both a client and a worker are queued.
-Both queues have many configuration options (see "Smart Queues" below) that can reconfigured live as part of a code update or config change in a relup, or from the shell without dropping requests.
+Both queues have many configuration options (see "Smart Queues" below) that can reconfigured live as part of a code update or config change in a release upgrade, or from the shell without dropping requests.

 There is a simple interface to match processes.
 One party calls `sbroker:ask/1` and the counterparty `sbroker:ask_r/1`.
 If a match is found both return